ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/integration.md

 #### Security

-The "accept" JWT mode is an unsecure mode for production if you are using JWT to set your user's data since it also allows non-signed identities.
+The **“Accept JWT signed identities” JWT mode** is an unsecure mode for production if you are using JWT to set your user's data since it also allows non-signed identities.
+This mode is **not recommended** when you have a JWT integration.

 To be able to share the history cross device between web and mobile, the mobile SDK uses a JWT to authenticate the user through its UUID.
 But then if you allow non-signed identities on the web, there is a security risk since, without a JWT, identity UUID is not guaranteed to come from your system.